310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori smilesoft2 %}
 Wow, really…?
-So “Tropical Island Troppeys” wanted something new to try out, too…
+So ‘Tropical Troppeys’ wanted something new to try out, too…

 That makes sense — After all, their history goes way back… and they’d always be printed on all the merchandising of the company.